labd/wagtailstreamforms/docs/templates.rst

     </ul>
     {% endif %}

-Any success message from the form will then be displayed.
+Any message from the form will then be displayed.